MKLab-ITI/pygrank/documentation/postprocessors.md

 Args:
  * *ranker:* Optional.
 The base ranker instance.
 A Tautology() ranker is created if None (default) was specified.
  * *threshold:* Optional.
-The minimum numeric value required to output rank 1 instead of 0.
-If "gap" (default) then its value is automatically determined based on the maximal percentage increase between consecutive ranks.
+The maximum numeric value required to output rank 0 instead of 1.
+If "gap" then its value is automatically determined based on the maximal percentage increase between consecutive ranks.
+Default is 0.

 Example: